CSAFE-ISU/cmcR/README.md

 The figure below shows an example of a CMC-`theta` distribution between Fadul 1-1 and Fadul 1-2 constructed using the `decision_highCMC_cmcThetaDistrib` function.
-We can clearly see that a mode is attained around -27 to -24 degrees.
+We can clearly see that a mode is attained around -24 degrees.

 ``` r
 kmComparisonFeatures %>%